karthik-d/active-learning-boilerplate/README.md

-# Boilerplate for Active Learning
+# Boilerplate for Active Ensemble Learning

 Templated boilerplate to perform Active Learning.
-Uses a fork of [toupee](https://github.com/nitbix/toupee) as a submodule with custom modifications for this particular boilerplate implementation.
+Uses a fork of [toupee](https://github.com/nitbix/toupee) as a submodule with custom modifications for this sandboxed implementation.
 Fixes compatability issues with `tensorflow >= 2.2`.

 - Readily extensible for,
   - Aggregated training of single models.
-  - Deep Incremental Boosting (DIB) with custom addition layers.
+  - [Deep Incremental Boosting (DIB)](https://arxiv.org/abs/1708.03704) with customizable addition layers for boosting.
 - Templates can be further extended for other ensembling techniques.

 ## Clone the repository to your local environment